uci-iasl/website/README.md

 The main kinds of pages maintained within the website are:

-- Personal pages,
+- personal pages,
-- Project pages,
+- project pages,
-- Publications page.
+- the Publications page.

 #### Personal Pages

 The content of a personal page is populated from the following files.

-1. A Markdown file `content/people/‹id›.md` formatted after the [`example/people.md`][personal-template] template, containing a solid draft of your personal page.
+1. A Markdown file `content/people/‹id›.md` formatted after the [`example/people.md`][personal-template] template, containing personal profile, such as education, research interests, publications, as well as any other information in a free form that is to constitute the personal page.

 2. A portrait photo `static/img/people/‹id›.jpg` that is *taller than wider*, preferably of 400px wide or more.